egeulgen/PANACEA/README.md

 <!-- badges: end -->

-Identification of the most appropriate pharmacotherapy for each patient based on genomic events is a major challenge in personalized oncology.
-`PANACEA` is a collection of personalized anti-cancer drug prioritization approaches utilizing network methods.
+Identification of the most appropriate pharmacotherapy for each patient based on genomic alterations is a major challenge in personalized oncology. `PANACEA` is a collection of personalized anti-cancer drug prioritization approaches utilizing network methods.
 The methods utilize personalized “driverness” scores from [`driveR`](https://egeulgen.github.io/driveR/) to rank drugs, mapping